Find Affordable College Courses

 $2,710 Average Tuition & Fees

-College of Central Florida landed the #20 spot in the 2023 rankings for the best value health professions programs.
-CF is a moderately-sized public school located in the small city of Ocala.
+With a ranking of #20, College of Central Florida did quite well on this year’s best value schools for health professions students.
+CF is a moderately-sized public school located in the city of Ocala.

-In-state tuition fees for undergraduate students at CF are $2,710 per year.
+The average tuition and fees for an in-state undergraduate at CF are $2,710 a year.
 Health Professions majors at CF take out an average of $21,762 in student loans while working on their egree.

 $3,401 Average Tuition & Fees